-As a Conveyancer or Property Lawyer, you would be familiar with all the due diligence required to prepare a contract.
-While every property will be different and require unique searches, here is a guide for all NSW Conveyancers of Searches that go into a Sale matter.
+As a Conveyancer or Property Lawyer you would be familiar with all the due diligence required to prepare a contract.
+While every property will be different and require unique searches, so, here is a guide for all NSW Conveyancers of Searches that go into a NSW Sale matter.

 2. NSW Title Search

-A title search is used to assure the current owners’ details, information on a mortgage registered and to see if the property has any issues that could change the outcome of the transaction.
+In addition, a title search is used to assure the current owners’ details, information on a mortgage registered and to see if the property has any issues that could change the outcome of the transaction and is an important document to include in a NSW Sale Matter.

 3. eCOS (contract of Sale)